CUUATS/lrtp/content/existing-conditions/transportation/index.md

 {{<table url="table7-15-1.csv"
-title="Severe Crashes on Major Corridors By Year" description="East-West Corridor">}}
+title="Severe Crashes on Major Corridors By Year" description="East-West Corridor" footer="1">}}

 {{<table url="table7-15-2.csv"
 description="North-South Corridor"
 notes="Table 7.15 shows that University Avenue, Mattis Avenue, Bradley Avenue, and Springfield Avenue are the corridors with the highest number of severe crashes in the Champaign-Urbana area.
-Table 7.16 shows the number of fatal crashes along the same major corridors between 2007 and 2011.">}}
+Table 7.16 shows the number of fatal crashes along the same major corridors between 2007 and 2011." footer="1">}}

 Table 7.14 shows that University Avenue and Prospect Avenue had the highest number of crashes with over 1,000 crashes in the five-year period.
 University